anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 --- abstract

-This document defines a protocol to securely assign a pledge to an owner, using an intermediary node between pledge and owner.
+This document defines a protocol to securely assign a pledge to a domain, represented by an EST server, using an intermediary node between pledge and EST server.
 This intermediary node is known as a "constrained Join Proxy".

-This document extends the work of {{I-D.ietf-anima-bootstrapping-keyinfra}} by replacing the Circuit-proxy by a stateless constrained (CoAP) Join Proxy.
+This document extends the work of {{I-D.ietf-anima-bootstrapping-keyinfra}} by replacing the Circuit-proxy by a stateless/stateful constrained (CoAP) Join Proxy.
 It transports join traffic from the pledge to the Registrar without requiring per-client state.

 --- middle

 # Introduction

-Enrolment of new nodes into constrained networks with constrained nodes present is described in
+Enrolment of new nodes into networks with enrolled nodes present is described in
 {{I-D.ietf-anima-bootstrapping-keyinfra}} ("BRSKI") and makes use of Enrolment over Secure Transport (EST) {{RFC7030}}
 with {{RFC8366}} vouchers to securely enroll devices.
 BRSKI connects new devices ("pledges") to extended EST servers ("Registrars") via a Join Proxy.

-The specified solutions use https and may be too large in terms of code space or bandwidth required.
+The specified solutions use https and may be too large in terms of code space or bandwidth required for constrained devices.
-Constrained devices in constrained networks {{RFC7228}} typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.
+Constrained devices possibly part of constrained networks {{RFC7228}} typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.

 CoAP can be run with the Datagram Transport Layer Security (DTLS) {{RFC6347}} as a security protocol for authenticity and confidentiality of the messages.
-This is described as the "coaps" scheme.
+This is known as the "coaps" scheme.
 A constrained version of EST, using Coap and DTLS, is described in {{I-D.ietf-ace-coap-est}}.
+The {I-D.ietf-anima-constrained-voucher} describes the BRSKI extensions to the EST server.

 DTLS is a client-server protocol relying on the underlying IP layer to perform the routing between the DTLS Client and the DTLS Server.
 However, the new "joining" device will not be IP routable until it is authenticated to the network.